zendy/shades/README.md

 [![Build Status](https://travis-ci.org/bupa-digital/shades.svg?branch=master)](https://travis-ci.org/bupa-digital/shades)

-This is an experimental CSS-in-JS library, designed to be very similar to Glamorous, but supports rendering styles to shadow dom (or anywhere else you want, really)
+This is a CSS-in-JS library, designed to be very similar to Glamorous, but supports rendering styles to shadow dom (or anywhere else you want, really)

-Updates coming continuously, as we finish up our final testing and bug fixing, in preparation for rolling out to Bupa web platforms.

 ## Live REPL